Edmontosaurus mummy AMNH 5060: Death and burial

+Sereno and colleagues noted that six dinosaur mummies were found within an area of only 10 km in diameter, which they dubbed the "mummy zone".
+These mummies include the AMNH mummy, the Senckenberg mummy, two other Edmontosaurus mummies nicknamed "Ed Jr." and "Ed Sr.", the Triceratops specimen "Lane", and the Tyrannosaurus specimen "Rex Jr.".
+These authors argue that the mummy zone was an area of rapid subsidence (downward movement of the Earth's surface) that resulted in high sedimentation rates, and was subjected to pronounced cycles of droughts and subsequent floods.
+The combination of these factors would have resulted in the exceptional abundance of mummies.
+These authors also argued that Edmontosaurus mummies are comparatively common because this genus preferred habitats closer to the coast where sedimentation rates were higher, while Triceratops tends to occur father inland.

+Preservation after burial

 The taphonomic processes that affected the mummy after its burial are difficult to reconstruct as samples from the surrounding sedimentary rocks do not exist.
-Probably a slow bacterial decay of the carcass was initiated first.
+According to Carpenter, a slow bacterial decay of the carcass would have occurred first.
 Carpenter emphasized that the excellent preservation of the fossil was made possible only by minerals formed by bacteria (biomineralization).
 These minerals would have solidified the clay-rich sand surrounding the mummy, resulting in its unusual three-dimensional preservation.
 At the same time, this solidified sediment would have preserved the skin impressions at the contact surface between sand and cadaver.
 The mineralization furthermore anchored the bones in their anatomical position and thus prevented them from falling apart as the soft tissue decayed.
 Important minerals formed after burial would include calcium carbonate (calcite) and iron carbonate (siderite); the latter, after being oxidized to limonite, would have been responsible for the rusty color of the mummy.
 After the more or less complete decomposition of the soft tissue, a cavity remained in the cemented sediment that was subsequently filled with sand, together with the skin impression it contained.

+Sereno and colleagues, based on other mummies found in the area, instead suggested that sediment would have quickly entered through holes in the cadaver directly after burial, filling the body cavity and therefore preserving the three-dimensional shape of the body.
+A biofilm (layer of microorganisms) would then had formed on the outer surface of the body and accumulated clay minerals from the surrounding sediment due to electrostatics, forming a thin clay layer that is less than 1 mm in thickness.
+This clay layer retained the shape of the skin in positive relief even after the decay of the latter.
+Therefore, Sereno and colleagues argued that the skin is actually not preserved as an impression and instead should be termed a rendering, and, more specifically, a template (or mask).